TIYDC/fee-outline/week-01.md

 ### Day 2

 1. **Combined:** Intro to git & GitHub
+  * What is Git & GitHub
+  * Setting up a new git repo, adding, committing, viewing log
+  * Setting up a remote and pushing (plus config and auth)
+  * Viewing history on GitHub and cloning
 1. Review CSS selectors
   * Discuss descendants and grouping with a comma
   * If time, cover attribute selector and more advanced things (sibling, direct child)